d3LLM: Ultra-Fast Diffusion LLM using Pseudo-Trajectory Distillation: Additional Experiments

 In summary, this work focuses primarily on the algorithmic design of \emph{distillation and decoding recipes} for dLLMs, achieving an ultra-fast and high-performance d3LLM framework.
-However, many opportunities remain to further improve the performance and efficiency of diffusion language models.
-We leave these potential extensions for future work.
+We have also demonstrated that system-level optimizations via the SGLang engine (Appendix~\ref{sec:appendix_experiment_combined_with_sglang_inference_engine}) can substantially amplify these gains.
+Many opportunities remain to further improve the performance and efficiency of diffusion language models, and we leave these potential extensions for future work.